-The Employer shall pay time and one-half for all work performed by non-exempt employees in excess of the eight (8) hours per day or forty (40) hours per week.
+The Employer shall pay time and one-half for all work performed by non-exempt employees in excess of the eight (8) hours per workday or forty (40) hours per workweek.
 In the event that scheduled overtime work becomes necessary, it shall be scheduled in accordance with client need (provided that employee(s) have the necessary skills to complete the overtime work made necessary for the completion of an employee's regular assignment).
 Except in an emergency, all overtime must have the prior approval of the primary supervisor or the primary supervisor's supervisor.

-Industrial Welfare Commission Wage Order 15 exempts workers who provide attendant support from overtime pay regulations.
-Supported Living and Community Day Supports employees are thereby exempted from section 8.3 of this Agreement.
+Industrial Welfare Commission Wage Order 15 exempts workers who are personal attendants from overtime pay regulations.
+Labor Code Sections 1451 through 1454 continue to exempt personal attendants employed by the Employer from state overtime requirements.
+Supported Living and Community Day Supports employees are thereby exempted from section 8.3 of this Agreement, except to the extent that they work more than 40 hours in a workweek and are eligible for overtime pay, as required by federal law.